 When I was writing Moving Stretch: Work Your Fascia to Free Your Body, I had to find some people kind enough to give up their time to illustrate my stretches.

-Javier was a friend of a friend (who is also in the book) and when I asked him to get involved, I had no idea that he was in so much pain, or how much it would end up benefitting him.
+Javier was one of those people but when I asked him to get involved, I had no idea how much pain he was in, or how much it would end up benefitting him.

-Jon (my publisher at Lotus Publishing) had suggested that I ask the models to actually do their stretching routine every day for a set period and that we do before and after photos of them.
-In addition to this, I asked each model to perform a basic flexibility assessment so that we could gain a realistic view of how they had benefitted, and I also asked the models to score their quality of life.
+Jon (my publisher) had suggested we do before and after photos of the models who would stretch daily for a month.
+In addition to this we did a basic flexibility assessment so that we could gain a realistic view of how they had benefitted, and I also asked the models to score their quality of life.

-In terms of his other results, his flexibility scores had improved by a lot, as you can see:
+In terms of his other results, his flexibility scores had generally improved a lot, as you can see: